jofpin/gumok/README.md

-gumokJS
+GumokJS
 =======

-Simple template inspired by Django html syntax.
+Simple and stunning views with template as a chewing gum.